-Graduates of the Northcentral University program must complete 30 business credit hours with exposure to a variety of business disciplines while allowing the student to select a specialization of their interest.
-Students may choose to complete a general business program or select a specialization of their interests.
+Graduates of the Northcentral University program must complete 30 business credit hours with exposure to a variety of business disciplines.
+Students may choose to complete a general business program or select a specialization of their interest.
 The MBA program is designed to prepare students to advance to higher levels of leadership in business.